You are here

 The Mental Health America (MHA) Board of Directors approved this policy in September 2013.
-It will remain in effect for five (5) years and is reviewed as required by the Mental Health America (MHA) Prevention and Adults Mental Health Services Committee.
+It will remain in effect for five (5) years and is reviewed as required by the Mental Health America (MHA) Public Policy Committee.

 2. Yawn, B., Dietrich, A., Wollen, P., Bertram, S., Graham, D., Huff, J., Kurland, M., Madison, S. & Pace, W., “TRIPPD: A Practice –Based Network Effectiveness Study of Postpartum Depression Screening and Management, Annals of Family Medicine10(4):320-329 (2012). doi:10.1370/afm.1418

 3. Gaynes, B., Gavin, N., Metzger-Brody, S., et al., Depression: Prevalence, Screening Accuracy, and Screening Outcomes, Rockville, Maryland: Agency for Healthcare Research and Quality (2005).
 Retrieved from http://archive.ahrq.gov/downloads/pub/evidence/pdf/peridepr/peridep.pdf

 4. Miller, L. & LaRusso, E., “Preventing Postpartum Depression,” Psychiatric Clinics of N Am.
 34:53-65 (2011).
 Epub.
 Dec.
 2010. doi:10.1016/j.psc.2010.11.010